curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

 ---

-## Implementation
+## Usage

 Progress bars can be a little tricky to implement.
 Depending on your use case, you may need a different approach when handling progress updates.
 By default, the progress bar takes a `value` attribute in the form of a percentage value of the total.

+> [!NOTE]
-> **Note:** Make sure not to include the % symbol in your value, just a value representing the completion percentage: (33 for 33%).
+> Make sure not to include the % symbol in your value, just a value representing the completion percentage: (33 for 33%).
 This value can be either an integer or a float.

 Here are two possible implementations you can use depending on your use case: